digiscot/digiscot-website/pages/evolution/digital-pioneers/mihc.md

 excerpt: Some fantastic stories of digital use across the Scottish third sector.
 Read on to be inspired.
 submenu: evolution-digital-pioneers
 pioneer-title: Music in Hospitals and Care
-pioneer-excerpt: MIHC Scotland tell us about the changes they have and are embarking upon to bring their organisation's systems & processes up to date.
+pioneer-excerpt: MIHC Scotland tell us about the changes they have embarked upon to bring their organisation's systems & processes up to date.
 image: mihc2.PNG
 website: https://mihc.org.uk/scotland/
 email: